Information on current travel restrictions

 Te Marae Ora staff based at the airport and seaport will conduct a temperature check on all travellers for Dengue.
 This will be done via a thermoscan to the forehead.

 Any travellers who meet the following criteria will be referred for medical assessment and may not be allowed to proceed to board the vessel:

 A travel advisory is issued by Government agencies that pertain information on safe travelling to and from foreign countries .
 The purpose of travel advisories are to ensure travelers make informed decisions when travelling internationally or domestic, to protect their health and the health of others.

 All international arrivals will be required to complete the International Arrivals Health Declaration form upon entering the Cook Islands.
 This can be completed prior to departure from Auckland, on the plane, or as soon as you arrive on Rarotonga.
 You can complete the form online or a hard copy will be provided at the airport.

-All international arrivals are required to complete a Online Contact Information form 24 hours prior to departure.
+All international arrivals are required to complete the mandatory Online Contact Information form within 72 hours prior to departure.
 You must present this document (your completed form) to airline officials before boarding the aircraft.
 Please be advised that you may be prevented from boarding the aircraft if you do not provide the appropriate document.

 Any person departing Rarotonga to the Pa Enua (outer islands) will be required to complete the domestic departures health declaration form.
 This form must be completed prior to departure from Rarotonga, either online or via hard copy provided at the air/sea port.